-Las Vegas attack: America's gun laws explained
+Pittsburgh attack: America's gun laws explained - CBBC Newsround

 A person has to have a very good reason to have one - and the police have to agree with it.

-There are also much stricter checks done on a person before they are allowed to have a gun, which aim to make sure that person is not dangerous.
+There are also much stricter checks done before a person is allowed to have a gun, which aim to make sure that individual is not dangerous.

-Many believe that strict rules like this are why mass shootings, like the one in Las Vegas, are extremely rare in the UK.
+Many believe that strict rules like this are why mass shootings, like the ones in Florida and Santa Fe, are extremely rare in the UK.

 There is a lot of disagreement in America about whether or not the current gun laws are right.

-Those who think the rules need to be changed say that shootings like the recent incident in Las Vegas could be prevented if the rules about owning guns were stricter.
+Those who think the rules need to be changed say that shootings like the recent incidents in Santa Fe and Florida could be prevented if the rules about owning guns were stricter.

 Many say there should be more rules about the type of guns that people are allowed to have and more strict background checks to make sure that dangerous people aren't able to get their hands on weapons.